soup1997/MPU9250-Sensor-Fusion/README.md

 |IMU|MPU-9250|
 |Main Controller|Arduino-UNO|

-the wiring for the sensor is arraged as shown in the figure below.
+the wiring for the sensor is arraged as shown in the image below.
 ![image](https://user-images.githubusercontent.com/86957779/217463645-35ba5197-f327-4761-a887-9932343e454b.png)

 ## System Diagram